NascHQ/termtools/README.md

 - [x] More tools, like time, battery and readOnly...
 - [x] Extendable...you can customize your theme with any extra string, allowing you to use JavaScript to decide what to show
 - [x] Create aditional, customizable parts for _$PS1_
+- [x] Ignore duplicate commands in history
+- [x] New terminal windows will have the history from brevious bash

 ## Installing it